Paint an accent wall without painter's tape

 The left and right walls haven’t been painted yet.
 Ceiling and trim paint overlap onto the walls.

-In every room I painted the ceiling and trim first, that way if I messed up and got paint on the walls, my mistakes would be painted over when I painted the walls.
-Any obvious drips or globs I wiped up to avoid having any texture the drips made show through the wall paint.
-I made sure there was an overlap of trim paint onto the wall, and the same with ceiling paint.
-This ensured when I painted with new wall paint, that none of the old wall color would show through at the edges.
+In every room I painted the trim first, that way if I messed up and got paint on the walls, my mistakes would be painted over when I painted the walls.
+In fact, I intentionally painted trim paint into the corner where the trim meets the wall.
+This ensured when I painted the wall with a new color that none of the old wall color would show through where the trim and wall meet.

 I painted the trim solely with an angled sash brush getting paint straight out of the can.
 The more trim I painted, the better I got at my precision with a brush.
 A little practice and patience, and you’ll have skills!
 Sarah from the Ugly Duckling House has a nice tutorial on this.
 Also painting trim doesn’t seem like physically demanding work, but it’s a lot of sitting and leaning to get a good angle.
 I was sore after.
 But only on one side.
 Take breaks and stretch a lot.

 Upstairs we have carpet, which can be a pain to paint trim around because the fibers stick up onto the trim.
 I wedged cardboard under the trim to press the carpet down.
 But full disclosure: I didn’t care about getting paint on our carpet because it was getting replaced a few weeks after I painted.
 (If you’re interested in that, read about our experiences with Empire.)
-You can use cardboard or a putty knife to help you wedge plastic under your trim.
+You can use cardboard or a putty knife to help you wedge a drop cloth or flat trash bags (or just leave the cardboard tucked in) under your trim.
 That will protect your carpet and help keep fibers from getting in your wet paint.

 We’ll get to accent walls in a minute.
 But these show using the edger to outline a space before rolling it.

 After outlining a section with the edger at the top, I rolled paint from top to bottom.
 As I neared the bottom, I used the edger along the trim.
 The texture of the edger pad is different than the texture the roller.
-Sometimes the edger didn’t achieve the coverage I wanted and left things streaky.
+Sometimes the edger didn’t achieve the coverage I wanted and left things streaky (mainly if I did get enough paint on the edger pads).
 For both problems I used the brush to even things out.
 Painting over the edger work with the brush was still easier and more efficient than cutting in by hand.
 And it gave me crisp lines.

 I painted accent walls very much the same as all the other walls, with a few minor changes.
 Not only did I use the edger on the top and bottom of accent walls, but on the sides as well.
-I made sure when I painted the rest of the walls, that I overlapped some of the main color on what would be the accent wall.
+I made sure when I painted the rest of the wall, that I overlapped some of the main color on what would be the accent wall.
 That way when I painted with the accent paint, there wouldn’t be any gaps of the original wall color showing through.
-You could overlap the accent color onto other walls, but for me my accent colors were darker and would be harder to cover with the main paint color.
+You could overlap the accent color onto the main walls instead, but for me my accent colors were darker and would be harder to cover with the main paint color.

 But which paint to use?